Last Updated on 2025-08-09 by Jorge Bastos

 #9 Ponte da Ajuda (Ajuda Bridge)

-#10 Indulge into the local gastronomy
+#10 Indulge in the local gastronomy

 You should note that the typical dishes of Alentejo use lots of pork, lamb, bread, olive oil, coriander, and garlic.
 Some of the dishes you should try include:

-- Açorda – soup with lots of coriander, egg and stale bread.
+- Açorda – soup with lots of coriander, egg, and stale bread.

-- Migas – side dish to many other dishes, consists of fried bread with olive oil, paprika, garlic, salt, and pork fat.
+- Migas – a side dish to many other dishes, consists of fried bread with olive oil, paprika, garlic, salt, and pork fat.
 This is our favorite thing in Alentejo.

 - Ensopado de Borrego – Lamb stew

-- Sopa de Cação – Fish soup made with the Cação fish, olive oil and coriander.
+- Sopa de Cação – Fish soup made with the Cação fish, olive oil, and coriander.

 Where to go next / Day trips from Elvas